GoogleChrome/developer.chrome.com/site/en/docs/devtools/accessibility/reference/index.md

 In general, use the accessibility checks under the **Lighthouse** panel to determine if:

 - A page is properly marked up for screen readers.
 - The text elements on a page have sufficient contrast ratios.
-See also [View the contrast ratio of a text element in the Color Picker][5].
+See also [Make your website more readable][5].

 To audit a page: